 Whisper AI self hosted complete installation guide

 Complete guide to download, set up, and run Whisper AI on a Linux Mint (Ubuntu) laptop.
-Have tried the tiny, base and smalle models, and they are close in speed to Whisper AI.
+Have tried the tiny, base and small models, and they are close in speed to Whisper AI.
 The small model is a little slower in my testing but very accurate.
 Note: this setup also gives you the ability to explicitly set the number of processors to work on the translation part.
 These instructions explicitly set it to 8 threads, which you can change to whatever you want.

 NOTE: IF YOU JUST WANT TO INSTALL WHISPER LOCALLY AND HAVE IT WORK SIMILARLY TO WHISPER AI ONLINE, SKIP TO Section 5.
 SECTIONS 1-4 DOCUMENT THE PROCESS THAT I WENT THROUGH FROM KNOWING NOTHING ABOUT SELF HOSTING A WHISPER VERSION TO GETTING A FUNCTIONING VERSION RUNNING ON MY LAPTOP.